ADMSCentre/australian-search-experience/README.md

 If you would like to compile the unpacked extension, you will need a current installation of `npm`.
 Navigate to the cloned folder and then run the command `npm install`.
 This will install the necessary modules for the extension.
 Then run the command `npm run buildmv2` (for Mozilla Firefox and Blink Opera) or `npm run buildmv3` (for Google Chrome or Microsoft Edge), depending on which browser you will be using.

+### Backend

+Included with this code is the `backend` folder, which includes all extended functionality of the plugin that resides on external infrastructure.
+For the project, we use Amazon Web Services and Google Cloud products, specifically S3, DynamoDB, Lambda, EventBridge, and BigQuery.

+In the `backend\lambdas` folder is the annotated source code for all AWS Lambda functions, which handle functionality that relates to accepting submitted data donations (see `backend\lambdas\aw-datenspende-api`), paginating said data donations (see `backend\lambdas\aw-datenspende-pull`), sanitising the data and pushing it to Google BigQuery for more advanced analysis (see `backend\lambdas\aw-datenspende-bq-api`), and viewing quick statistics about the data (see `backend\lambdas\aw-datenspende-quickstats`).

+_Note: While the necessary configuration details to reinstantiate the AWS Lambda functions are provided here in YAML format, the configuration details for the relevant DynamoDB/BigQuery tables, S3 buckets, and EventBridge rules aren't, given that very little data constitutes their configuration.
+In later commits, this data will be added in the form of associated notes to assist with reinstantiating the entire server infrastructure if necessary._

+The backend folder also includes the front-end website code that individuals submit to register their access to the plugin (see `backend\acquisition-form`), as well as the assistant script required to submit 'real-time' changes to the keywords that are queried by the plugin's search routines, as well as the ephemeral scraping mechanisms used to obtain data relative to each platform.

 <!-- CONTACT -->
 ### Contact